philsturgeon/codeigniter-restclient/README.md

 ## Acknowledgements

-CodeIgniter Rest Client was origionally written by the awesome Phil Sturgeon, The following people have contributed to this project:
+CodeIgniter Rest Client was origionally written by Phil Sturgeon, The following people have contributed to this project:

 - Chris Kacerguis (https://github.com/kitsched)
 - vlakoff (https://github.com/vlakoff)